New Immigrant Medical Insurance

 • A copy of the I-797 Notice of Action for your original application or petition

-• A copy of your alien registration receipt card or I551
+• A copy of your green card

 • Proof that the child meets the appropriate criteria for Following-to-Join Benefits